 - Combine.
 Next, combine the vegetables and herbs in a large Dutch oven or stockpot, and pour water over them.
 Then, add the salt and peppercorns, and bring the mixture to a boil.

 - Simmer.
-Once boiling, reduce the heat to low, and let the ingredients simmer for 45 minutes, stirring occasionally.
+Once boiling, reduce the heat to low, and let the ingredients simmer until soft, stirring occasionally.

 - Strain.
 Using a sieve, strain the broth into a large bowl.
 Save the leftover vegetables for soups, casseroles, and more!

 - Cool.
-Let the broth chill at room temperature before covering and storing.
+Let the broth chill at room temperature before covering and storing it in an airtight container or jar.

 Meal Prep Q&A